Shrove Tuesday – Pancake Day – Mardi Gras – End of the Carnival

 For details of the history of versions of this poem, click here:

 Magpies don’t have a good reputation, traditionally being regarded as thieves and scavengers with untidy nests and eating habits.
-They are supposed to be attracted to shiny things, but Exeter University did some research and found that they have the normal Corvid’s curiosity for objects, but they are as happy to snatch a dull object as a shiny one.
-So, we can see they are very intelligent and faithful lovers and, for me, a good-omened bird (as long as I see the two of them).
+They are supposed to be attracted to shiny things, but Exeter University did some research which found that they have the normal Corvid’s curiosity for objects.
+But they are as happy to snatch a dull object as a shiny one.
+So, we can see they are very intelligent as well as faithful lovers.
+For me, a good-omened bird (as long as I see the two of them).

-First Published in February 2023, revised and updated in February 2024
+First Published in February 2023, revised and updated in February 2024, 2025 On This Day added 2026

 The Great Freeze February 12th 1895

-Skating on the Serpentine by Lucien Davis
+The Greeat Freeze.
+‘Skating on the Serpentine’ by Lucien Davis

 Antique wood-engraved print.
 Illustrated London News double page from 2 March 1895 (print owned by K Flude)

-London, February 12.
-There is no abatement of the abnormally cold weather which has prevailed in northern Europe for the last week.
-The Upper Thames is frozen over, and huge blocks of ice breaking away from the mass are floating down, the river, causing much damage to the smaller shipping craft.
-Water traffic is consequently at a complete standstill.
-Many cases of death from cold and exposure are reported, the privation and distress in the east end of the city being particularly severe.
+Many cases of death from cold and exposure are reported, the privation and distress in the East End of the city being particularly severe.
 The cold is so intense that birds are found frozen to death on the branches of the trees, and thousands are perishing.
 The severe weather has also directly caused considerable mortality, a number of deaths from exposure having been reported among postmen, omnibus drivers, cabmen, and labourers.

 Contemporary Newspaper quotation on February 12th 1895 quoted by Isle of Dogs Life blog